 OBJECTIVES

-The text in this template is provided as an example of the format of the abstract and includes instructions regarding the formatting of your abstract.
+The text in this template is provided as an example of the required format of the abstract and includes instructions regarding the formatting of your abstract.
 Please replace the instructions/template text as you prepare your extended abstract.
 Please prepare your abstract in up to 500 words and submit the electronic file (Microsoft Word preferred) by the deadline.
 The extended abstract must be structured, include references, and may include up to two (2) tables and/or figures.
 Use 1-inch margins throughout with Times Roman and/or Helvetic fonts (10-11 size).

 DATA AND METHODS